Limb Preservation

 The Washington University limb preservation team helps patients with traumatic injury or complications from disease avoid amputation with our advanced and specialized limb preservation service.

 We treat patients at risk for losing part of an arm or a leg, or patients who already suffered limb amputation but need additional care to treat lingering pain or limb deformity.
+We're the only center in St. Louis to offer an advanced prosthetic implant system called osseointegration, which can improve a patient's quality of life by increasing mobility and function.

 Working closely with interventional radiologists, our board-certified and fellowship-trained orthopedic surgeons use advanced techniques to save limbs, preserve function of the arm or leg and help complex wounds safely heal.
 Our limb preservation team helps with the treatment of malunion and nonunion, infection and osteomyelitis, as well as skeletal and soft-tissue defects using osteotomy, bone grafting, debridement, bone transport, and rotational and free-tissue transfer techniques.